iye-ms/memdocs/memdocs/intune-service/apps/lob-apps-macos-agent.md

 On a managed Mac that has the agent installed, open **Company Portal**, select the local device, select **Check status**.
 This initiates an MDM check-in as well as an agent check-in.

+## How can I fix it when agent becomes unresponsive?

-Alternatively, open **Terminal**, run the `sudo killall IntuneMdmAgent` command to terminate the `IntuneMdmAgent` process.
+Open **Terminal**, run the `sudo killall IntuneMdmAgent` command to terminate the `IntuneMdmAgent` process.
 The `IntuneMdmAgent` process restarts immediately, which will initiate a check-in with Intune.

 > [!NOTE]
 > The **Sync** action for devices in Microsoft Intune admin center initiates an MDM check-in and does not force an agent check-in.